About the Renseikan Dojo About the Renseikan Dojo

 After changing into their dogi (uniform), students bow onto the mats and warm up and practice their karate until the start of class.
 The first student on the mats is responsible for sweeping the mats in preparation for class.
 Getting to the dojo early is encouraged - lateness is not a quality in keeping with the practice of karate-do.

-At the start of class, students are called to line up (shugo) and take their positions at the back of the dojo, seated in seiza (kneeling/zazen (meditation position)).
-The most senior student (sempai) instructs the others to begin their zazen/meditation (moku so) with three strokes of the gong or with a verbal command.
+At the start of class, students are called to line up ("Shugo") and take their positions at the back of the dojo, seated in seiza (kneeling/zazen (meditation position)).
+The most senior student (sempai) instructs the others to begin their zazen/meditation ("Moku so") with three strokes of the gong or with a verbal command.
 The sensei bows onto the mats and takes his or her place at the front of the dojo, facing the shinden (front) and joins the students in zazen.
-Zazen usually lasts 10 - 15 minutes and the sensei signals the end either with three strokes of the gong, or with verbal instruction (mokuso yame).
+Zazen usually lasts 10 - 15 minutes and the sensei signals the end either with three strokes of the gong, or with verbal instruction ("Mokuso yame").

 Immediately following the end of the zazen/meditation, the sensei and the class participate in ritual bowing, both to the shinden and to the sensei.
-The sensei begins the bowing by saying "shinden taishi harai", which means show respect to the shinden (the past and origins of Karate-Do) with a bow.
+The sensei begins the bowing by saying "Shinden-ni taishi harai", which means show respect to the shinden (the past and origins of Karate-Do) with a bow.
 The sensei then turns to face the class, and the senior student calls out "sensei ni taishite rei", which instructs the class to bow to the sensei to show their respect.
-During this bow, the sensei says "keiko hajimeru", indicating that the class will being, and the students respond by asking to be taught ("Onegaishimasu").
+During this bow, the sensei says "Keiko hajimeru", indicating that the class will being, and the students respond by asking to be taught ("Onegaishimasu").

 All students take their places in rows facing the shinden, with the senior students (sempai) at the front so that the junior students (kohai) can watch them and copy their movements.
 (Late students).